 Yyaî Jesuchristo (Dulce Jesús mío)

-Anonymous (ca.1740) / Archivo misional jesuítico de Chiquitos – Bolivia
+Anonymous author (ca.1740) / Archivo misional jesuítico de Chiquitos – Bolivia

-Sonata “Pastoreta Ychepe Flauta” for flute, strings and continuo
+Sonata “Pastoreta Ychepe Flauta” pour flute, strings and basso continuo

 Vaya de Xacara amigos